avyboy/aresmush/tutorials/install/install-code.md

 * It will be easier for you to handle upgrades.
 * It will be easier for you to get code help if you later need it.

 > **Note:** GitHub's projects are public unless you pay for a 'pro' account.
-Sharing your code is in line with the spirit of Ares, but if making your code public gives you heartburn, skip to the next section.
+Sharing your code is in line with the spirit of Ares, but if making your code public gives you heartburn, skip it.

 Here is what you do to create your own Ares version.